yongarber/Java-Project-3-Spring-2019/readme.md

 ## Step 5 - Create a pane to review users.
 Create a pane that lists all the users.
 Each user receives their own pane, according to the layout in the image below.
 You may use any combination of component panes described in the book to accomplish this.
-- **Do not** try to make the spacing pixel perfect.
+- **DO NOT** try to make the spacing pixel perfect.
 You also do not have to download and use the Twitter typeface Helvetica Neue.
-- **Do** try to recreate the relative position of data items as closely as possible.
+- **DO** try to recreate the relative position of data items as closely as possible.
 As for fonts, just pick a default font that is close to the look and feel of the fonts in these layouts.

 ![User Layout](user_layout.png)